-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS Years Ended December 31, 2016, 2015 and 2014
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS Years Ended December 31, 2017, 2016 and 2015

-The performance goals for the PSUs granted in 2015 are based upon the average daily closing price of our Class A Common Stock during the fourth quarter of 2017 and the two point average of our book value per share, excluding accumulated other comprehensive income (loss), during the close of the third and fourth quarters of 2017.
-The PSUs will be payable in Genworth Class A Common Stock in March 2018 provided we have attained or exceeded threshold levels related to the performance goals.
+The PSUs would have been payable in Genworth Class A Common Stock in March 2018 provided we had attained or exceeded threshold levels related to the performance goals.
 Our book value per share is divided into the average daily closing price of our Class A Common Stock to calculate the book value multiplier, which determines the potential number of shares to be paid out.
-If the respective levels have not been achieved by December 31, 2017, no payout will occur and all the related expenses recorded to date will be reversed.
+We did not achieve the respective threshold levels for the PSUs granted in 2015 by the December 31, 2017 deadline; therefore, all the related expenses recorded were reversed.